Gills Double Ton Helps India Survive Bracewell Blitz - UrduPoint

 All-rounder Bracewell responded by making 140 off 78 balls before falling in the final over when he was pinned leg before wicket by Shardul Thakur.

+"To be honest, the way Bracewell was batting, we knew it was going to be a challenge," added Rohit.

-Disciplined early spells by India fast bowlers Mohammed Shami and Mohammed Siraj restricted New Zealand before Bracewell's late fireworks gave them hope of a sensational win.
+Disciplined early spells by India's fast bowlers Mohammed Shami and Mohammed Siraj restricted New Zealand before Bracewell's late fireworks gave them hope of a sensational win.

+"Bracewell's was an amazing inning.
+The situation of the game and then play an inning like that... to put us in that situation was outstanding," said New Zealand skipper Tom Latham.

-Finn Allen struck a breezy 40 at the top of the order but New Zealand were facing a heavy defeat once Siraj removed Tom Latham for the sixth wicket.
+"Disappointing to not get across the line."
+Finn Allen struck a breezy 40 at the top of the order but New Zealand were facing a heavy defeat once Siraj removed Latham for the sixth wicket.

 Bracewell was then joined by left-arm spinner Mitchell Santner, who hit 57 of 45 balls as part of an impressive 162-run partnership before falling to Siraj.